A gamechanging electric van with 200 mile range and plenty of payload

 One of three, soon to be four

-The Peugeot and Citroen will even offer a cheaper, low specification trim level and a third body (super short) bodysize – which in turn means that their ultimate maximum driving ranges and payloads are slightly higher.
+The Peugeot and Citroen offer a cheaper, low specification trim level and a third (super short) bodysize – which in turn means that their ultimate maximum driving ranges and payloads are slightly higher.

-Spec-for-spec all three vans have near-identical pricing, so which is best for you may come down to the nearest dealer or the price you can strike at the time.
+That said, spec-for-spec all three vans have near-identical pricing, so which is best for you may come down to the nearest dealer or the price you can strike at the time.
+Hence we've voted all three joint-winners of the 2021 Parkers Electrified Van of the Year award.

 The maximum driving range for the Vivaro-e is 204 miles, according to the latest WLTP standards.
 For that you’ll need the larger 75kWh battery, which will slightly compromise the amount of payload the van can carry.